CGCookie/blender-addon-updater/README.md

 This would still add in *new* files present in the update not present in the local install.
 For this reason, this actually may be a valid setup if used in conjunction with clean_install set to True, which simulates a fresh install.
 When clean_install = True, these patterns are effectively rendered pointless, so it's still better to not define them in the way above.

-**Addon contains only py files, no resources (e.g. json files, images, blends), and against better judgment, not even licenses or readme files**
+**Addon contains only py files, no resources (e.g. JSON files, images, blends), and against better judgment, not even licenses or readme files**

 In this example, we only need to worry about replacing the python files with the new python files.
 By default, this demo addon is configured so that new py files and pyc files will overwrite old files with matching paths/names in the local install.
 This is accomplished by setting `updater.overwrite_patterns = ["*.py","*.pyc"]` in the operator file.
 You could also be more explicit and specify all files which may be overwritten via `updater.overwrite_patterns = ["__init__.py", "module.py", "*.pyc"]` for example (noting the "*.pyc" is still there to ensure all caches are flushed).